Unleash/unleash/website/docs/reference/integrations/integrations.md

 Unleash integrations were introduced in _Unleash v3.11.0_.

-Prior to Unleash 5.x, they were known as _addons_.
+Integrations were previously known as _addons_.

 :::